wangshiyibazhang/javaWebExercises/readme.txt

-this is my first mygit test
+this project is a simple test project and only has add/query function;
-this is updata mygit first